distribusion/retailer_api_documentation/source/index.html.md

           }
         }
       }
+    },
+    {
+      "id": "DEBERBZO",
+      "type": "stations",
+      "attributes": {
+        "code": "DEBERBZO",
+        "name": "Berlin Bhf Zoo",
+        "description": "The bus stop for Berlin Zoo Train Station is located right at Berlin's Zoological Gardens, at Hardenbergplatz 11, and is the departure point for numerous intercity buses.
+The stop is thus located slightly beyond the stops serviced by the Berlin Transit Corporation, which are nevertheless also accessible when exiting the station towards Hardenbergplatz.
+The proximity to the Zoo Train Station, as well as to S-Bahn lines (S5, S7, S75), U-Bahn lines (U2, U9), and regional trains is a major plus for all travellers hoping to reach other areas of Berlin.", "street_and_number": "Hardenbergplatz 15",
+        "zip_code": "10623",
+        "longitude": 13.33371,
+        "latitude": 52.508425,
+        "time_zone": "Europe/Berlin"
+      },
+      "relationships": {
+        "city": {
+          "data": {
+            "id": "DEBER",
+            "type": "cities"
+          }
+        }
+      }
+    },
       .....
+  ],
+  "jsonapi": {
+    "version": "1.0"
+  },
+  "meta": {
+    "locale": "en"
+  }
+}
 ```

 This endpoint enable users to retrieve detailed information about stations, such as name, id, GPS location, address and description.